catalyst-cloud/catalystcloud-docs/source/kubernetes/private-cluster.rst

 Turn on/off floating ip when creating cluster
 *********************************************

-Though it's not recommended, but it is possible to enable or disable floating IP when creating a new cluster.
+Though it's not recommended, it is possible to enable or disable floating IP when creating a new cluster.
 This will override the floating IP behaviour defined in the cluster template.
 To enable floating IP you can run command as below: